-The Chairs of the ten human rights treaty bodies discussed their working methods, human and financial resources as well as challenges they face, especially backlogs, with member States during the General Assembly’s Third Committee.
+The Chairs of the ten human rights treaty bodies discussed their working methods, human and financial resources as well as challenges they face, especially backlog, with member States during the General Assembly’s Third Committee.

 During their 34th annual meeting in June 2022, the chairs of the human rights treaty bodies (TBs) decided to establish a predictable schedule for reviewing state parties’ reports every eight years with mid term reviews every four years.
-All treaty bodies reiterated their commitment to this predictable schedule which ISHR welcomes.
+All treaty bodies reiterated their commitment to this predictable schedule, which ISHR welcomes.
 However, the only Committee to actually publish a comprehensive reporting calendar so far is the Human Rights Committee.

 Another major concern raised by the Chairs is the lack of resources, both financial and human.
 All ten Chairs expressed a need for more resources commensurate with the workload.
 Photini Pazartzis, Chair of the Human Rights Committee, noted that human and financial resources made available have not kept pace with the increasing workload of the Committee.
 ‘Without an increase in staff capacity to allow the section to process a greater number of communications, the committee will not be able to address its backlog in a timely and effective manner’, Pazartzis emphasized.
-Verene Shepherd, the Chair of the Committee on the Elimination of Racial Discrimination declared that ‘the treaty bodies and their small secretariats simply cannot cope with the present level of resources’.
+Verene Shepherd, Chair of the Committee on the Elimination of Racial Discrimination ,declared that ‘the treaty bodies and their small secretariats simply cannot cope with the present level of resources’.

 While the UN TB system is facing significant challenges, some Chairs recognised positive outcomes.
 Claude Heller noted significant progress made in the process to strengthen the treaty bodies, mentioning the agreement to establish a predictable schedule for State party reviews.